-Bahrain Black Hash House Harriers History:
+Bahrain Black Hash House Harriers is Bahrain’s #1 drinking club with a running problem!

 Hash House Harriers History: